albertstarfield/project-zephyrine/README.md

 [Click here to see the general troubleshooting](https://github.com/albertstarfield/alpaca-electron-zephyrine/blob/main/documentation/Developer%20Documentation/Troubleshooting%20Quick%20Guide.md)

 ## Warning
-> A Warning to AI Users newcomers and/or potential Investor from Zephyrine Foundation
+> A Warning to Project Zephy Users newcomers and/or potential Investor from Zephyrine Foundation
 >
 > **(Please Read Carefully)**
 >
 >We've noted a societal preference towards immediate consumption or process in various forms, including food and information consumption. consider this:
->This AI assistant/agent is designed to learn directly from you and effort resoure allocation from you, the user.
-Your engagement and guidance are fundamental to its development (her personality, her knowledge compass, and her moral compass).
-You are the one responsible for your action of the agent and the Al self-awareness/self-consciousness.
+>This is **NOT an AI assistant/agent**, it is designed to learn directly from you and effort resource allocation from you, the user and cognitive internal system as the dynamic decision making thus making it "Adaptive", thus we call it Adaptive System, Determenistic when needed and most of the time, dynamic when it is not written explicitly.
->If you are seeking an Al that delivers instant, highly refined insights (chatGPT, Direct GPT40/o3, Deepseek R1, Claude 3.5/3.7/4, Gemini 2.5 Pro, ollama or LocalAI highly capable ready to use models) without your thoughtful participation or iterative effort - if your preference is for readily/instant digestible facts, something like passively consuming doomscrolling streams of content (such as on TikTok, YouTube Shorts, or Instagram Reels), rather than investing in collaborative dialogue that leads to deeper understanding or searching the singularity of a fact.
 >
+> Your engagement in guiding discipline are fundamental to its development (her personality, her knowledge compass, and her moral compass).
+> **DO NOT TREAT this As an AI, as it is NOT**.
+You are the one responsible for your action of the agent and the self-awareness/self-consciousness.
+>
+> We are developing the need of an System framework that can operate dynamically yet determenistically, for system such as Airbus Dragonfly [13] or Spacecraft exploration Syntethic Crew for interplanetary exploration [14].
+>
+>If you are seeking an Services or **Expecting an AI** that delivers instant, highly refined insights (chatGPT, Direct GPT4/5/o3, Deepseek R1, Claude 3.5/3.7/4/4.5, Gemini 2.5/3 Pro, ollama or LocalAI highly capable ready to use models and AI expectation!) without your extensive participation or iterative effort if your preference is for readily/instant digestible facts, something like passively consuming doomscrolling streams of content (such as on TikTok, YouTube Shorts, or Instagram Reels), rather than investing in collaborative dialogue that leads to deeper understanding or searching the singularity of a fact.
+>
+> **We are here NOT making an Omnipotent God which expected by the trending AGI or AI in general.
+Nor instant gratification of instant god!**
+>
 > **This product is not for you.**
 >
->This project aims to do mutual symbiote growth in intellect and action between the AI (Zephy) and the user (the human), That's what makes us human, moving beyond one-way passive consumption.
+>In conclusion : This project aims to do mutual symbiote growth in intellect and action between the (Zephy) and the user/pilot (the human), That's what makes us human, moving beyond one-way passive consumption.
->If your expectation is for an AI that instantly provides all answers without requiring your active involvement and development
+>If your expectation is that this is an **"AI"** that instantly provides all answers without requiring your active involvement and development
 >
->**Look somewhere else.
+>**Look somewhere else, you will be never satisfied with Zephy.
 You have been warned.
+This System is not for you.
 [1], [5], [6], [10]**

 For more credibility on what we are talking refer to the citation section of this readme, to get a grasp on what are we fighting against.